 Pay attention and listen to any noises like rattling, dull sounds, and humming emanating from your HVAC system.
 Not only is it important to be aware of noises, but it is necessary to look out for potential performance issues such as uneven heating or cooling, faint airflow, thermostat issues, or discovering puddles around your home.
 By spotting these probable irregularities, you can avoid less damage and, in turn, you could dodge expensive HVAC repairs.

-Once abnormalities with your HVAC have been addressed, the next step would be to schedule annual maintenance with your local professional, like those at Art Plumbing, AC & Electric, who has a team of HVAC experts.
+Once abnormalities with your HVAC have been addressed, the next step would be to schedule annual maintenance with your local professional, like those at Art Plumbing, Air Conditioning & Electric, who has a team of HVAC experts.
 It’s imperative to have your air conditioners tuned every spring, that way your AC system is ready to efficiently work for the hot summer.
 Keeping up with preventative maintenance can allow your system to run at its best.

 Filters can easily get dirty and must be replaced every 30 to 45 days, but also should be inspected each month for grime and blockages.
 If you live in a full house with a lot of people and have more than one pet, replacing your filters often will be necessary.
 Running your HVAC system with a dirty and blocked filter increases the chance of damaging your equipment and can lead you towards expensive HVAC repairs.

 Vacuuming or wiping the dirt off the vents tends to prevent the dust and grime from developing and blocking airflow.
 Cleaning the vents is important to keep the system working properly and efficiently and it’s equally as important to check the airflow regularly.
-If the airflow is faint, contact a local professional and consider calling an immediate emergency assistance number, like Art Plumbing, AC & Electric offers.
+If the airflow is faint, contact a local professional and consider calling an immediate emergency assistance number, like Art Plumbing, Air Conditioning & Electric offers.

 Do not forget to inspect the outside unit of your HVAC system because it’s equally as important as cleaning your indoor unit and requires annual maintenance as well.
 Investigate for any leaves, debris, and overgrowing plants and shrubs.
 Clean the exterior and interior of the unit to remove grime and if the unit requires a wash, you can lightly spray it with a garden hose.